-Although junk includes trash, it also includes anything that does not serve us anymore, regardless of the item condition.
+Although junk includes trash, it also includes anything that does not serve us anymore, regardless of the item’s condition.
 How long waste stays in the home depends on the routines and procedures we follow (or fail to) in handling our belongings.

 Handle The Trash

 Relying on the latest grocery bag hanging on a doorknob to discard your trash or an 8-gal trashcan in a corner to collect recycling might be an economical alternative.
-Still, it creates more obstacles than benefits, and it is not conducive to a cleaner kitchen.
+Still, it creates more obstacles than benefits and is not conducive to a cleaner kitchen.
 So instead, invest in good quality tools that make life easier.

 Sort The Mail